Peharge/p-terminal/README.md

 <table>
   <tr>
     <td width="50%" valign="top">
       <strong>Search</strong><br><br>But that's not all.
-With PP-Terminal, you can also search websites directly from the terminal.
+With PP-Terminal, you can also search websites directly from the Terminal.
 Use the ps command followed by a keyword to search for processes, or go further with commands like ps-github, ps-huggingface, or ps-arxiv to search directly on these platforms' websites.
-This makes it easier than ever to find exactly what you're looking for while working in your terminal.                                                                                                                         </td>
+This makes it easier than ever to find exactly what you're looking for while working in your Terminal.                                                                                                                         </td>
     <td width="50%" valign="top" align="center">
       <img src="https://raw.githubusercontent.com/Peharge/peharge-web/main/images/pp-term-ads-5.png" width="100%">
     </td>